 I know I'm repeating myself, but even if you foolishly decided to avoid using mnemonics and memory palaces, you should still develop the habit of testing yourself and reviewing periodically using spaced repetition.
 Spaced repetition + retrieval practice = being able to remember amazing amount of information.
 Of course, the hardest part is to kick yourself hard enough to get you to actually do the work, but it's definitely worth it if you care about knowing stuff long term.
 Now if on top of that, you can also use mnemonics and build some memory palaces, there are almost no limits to what you will be able to remember.

 Unlike memory palaces used for training or short term informations, those built for the long term most of the time should only be used for one purpose.
 One palace for one subject, build more as needed.
 When creating new palaces, it's not necessary but I like to take pictures of them, put those pictures in a power-point document (use the "insert multiple pictures to multiple slides" feature) and maybe add numbers to the specific locations that I will use.
 It will be useful later on if I neglect to review them (bad habit) and need to relearn many parts.
 This is how I like to proceed, but you should know that this isn't the more time-efficient way.
 Unlike palaces used for training, it's not necessary to visualize you palace and choose all your loci in advance.
 A simpler approach, which world champion Alex Mullen recommends, would be to just pick any place you can visualize, even if your memory of it is blurry and partly incorrect, and start placing images in whatever ways you want to.
-You can just start placing things related to some subject in some section and things located to some other subject in some other section, and then come back later and add details as needed.
-And you can use the palace party as a mean to structure and organize the informations.
+If you have trouble remembering some parts of the place that you want to use, either just ignore those specific parts or make up a semi-fictitious but somewhat coherent version of them in your mind.
+You can then start placing things related to some subject in one section and things located to some other subject in some other section, and then come back later and add details as needed.
+And you can use the palace partly as a mean to structure and organize the informations.
 That way the planning phase is almost non existent you can concentrate on the important work.
 If information about one particular subject ends up being scattered in many different places, that's not ideal but it's fine.
 Don't worry about it.
 If you worry too much about planning everything perfectly, you'll waste a lot of time and you'll never get around to the important work.
 As I said before, use attention, direct associations, logic and understanding and your natural memory for most things and use images for what's more difficult to remember.
 For safety, you should probably note both the information memorized and (super briefly) the mnemonics used in another word document.
 For more details on how to proceed, follow the lead of current world memory champion Alex Mullen at http://mullenmemory.com/.